 3. Not Cleaning the Electrodes

-The Fix: Gently clean the silver rods with a soft, non-abrasive scourer after every use until they are bright and shiny again.
-You can find detailed instructions in our Guide to Caring for Your Generator.
+Fix: Clean rods with a soft non-abrasive scourer until shiny.
+See Guide to Caring for Your Generator.

 5. Improper Storage